HELP US RESTORE AND RENEW THE SOUTH MELBOURNE TOWN HALL: READ MORE

 MusiciansEmica Taylor

-Emica Taylor started learning the flute in 2012 with Elvira Dommisse in Christchurch, New Zealand, with her passion for music leading her to Wellington in 2021 to study at Te Kōkī – The New Zealand School of Music, Victoria University of Wellington.
-Under the tutelage of Kirstin Eade, the NZSO associate principal flute, she received her Bachelor of Music majoring in Classical Flute Performance in 2023.
+Emica Taylor started learning the flute in 2012 with Elvira Dommisse in Christchurch, New Zealand.
+Her passion for music led her to Wellington in 2021 to study at Te Kōkī – The New Zealand School of Music (NZSM), Victoria University of Wellington.
+Under the tutelage of Kirstin Eade, Principal Flute of the New Zealand Symphony Orchestra (NZSO), Emica received her Bachelor of Music in 2023, majoring in classical flute performance.

-Emica especially loves performing with orchestras, and from 2022 - 2023 she was the principal flute of the NZSO National Youth Orchestra, regularly performing with Orchestra Wellington and the New Zealand Symphony Orchestra as a casual member and appearing as guest principal flute for the Hawkes Bay Orchestra.
-During this time, she has also enjoyed being a part of the Royal New Zealand Air Force Band and performing and recording with her guitar duo partner Bruno Guedea.
+Emica especially loves performing with orchestras, and from 2022 to 2023 she was the principal flute of the NZSO National Youth Orchestra, regularly performing with Orchestra Wellington and the NZSO as a casual member.

 Photo by Pia Johnson